 Passion is loving the world and everyone with selfish desire, expectation, discrimination of likes and dislikes, attachment, identification, craving and aversion.
 It’s I love the world and everyone being the way that I like it to be, or the way that I think it should be.

 When one is free from ignorance and egoism, there’s no difference between passion and dispassion.
-One can live and perform actions passionately in the world, but is being undisturbed and undetermined by one’s actions and the fruit of actions.
+One can live and perform actions passionately in the world, but is being undisturbed and undetermined by one’s actions and the fruit of actions, the desirable and undesirable impermanent relationships with everyone, the agreeable and disagreeable worldly affairs and experiences, as well as the impermanent good and bad condition and situation in the world or the surrounding environment.

 Everyone can practice yoga and share the wisdom of yoga and its practice with anybody, when the mind is free from ignorance and egoism and realized unconditional love and peace.
 They don’t need a piece of commercialized paper to allow or authorize them to share love and peace with others.
 Those who haven’t realized unconditional love and peace in themselves, they can’t share love and peace with others even if they have been attending many yoga courses and possess many certifications.
 Those who think and believe that they need to attend professional yoga courses and acquire a few pieces of paper to accumulate credits recognized by such and such alliance and organization to allow them to share love and peace with other people, they don’t really know what is yoga.
 These minds are still under the influence of worldly ideas and attached onto the qualities of name and form.